An ultra-simple, customizable,

 </div>

-however depending on your site's layout, the calendar may not position correctly.
-For most situations, consider attaching in
+on your site's layout, the calendar may not position correctly.
+For most situations, consider attaching in $(window).load.

 <script src="//ajax.googleapis.com/ajax/libs/jquery/1.8.3/jquery.min.js"></script>